michaelmehl/linux-steam-gamma/README.md

 # Execute it
 sudo ~/Downloads/linux_steam_gamma.sh

-# If needed, change --gamma again on the appropriate line, and execute as necessary to adjust.
+# If needed, change --gamma again on the appropriate line.
+# Execute as necessary to adjust.

 ```

 ## Usage
+Adjust it.

 Execute it.

 Copy the provided output to app/game -> properties -> general -> launch options.